bfGraph/STGraph/tests/scripts/README.md

 # STGraph Script Testing

 Within this directory are scripts intended for manual execution by users or developers outside of the automated testing suite for STGraph.
-These scripts are primarily designed to assess the functionality of the following modules, whose correctness cannot be directly unit tested using PyTest:
+These scripts are primarily designed to assess the functionality of the following modules, whose correctness cannot be directly unit tested using PyTest.
+A table containing such modules can be found in the [List of Modules Tested](#list-of-modules-tested) section.

-1. Graph Neural Network (GNN) Layers
-2. Temporal Graph Neural Network (TGNN) Layers
-3. GNN Dataloaders
-4. TGNN Dataloaders

 Additional scripts may be added as the project evolves.